Destinations Italy Florence & Tuscany

 Castelnuovo dell'Abate · 10 km south of Montalcino

-A 12th-century Romanesque abbey in a field of cypresses south of Montalcino — pale travertine walls, three apses, an interior of austere columns and capitals.
-Founded by Charlemagne, legend has it.
+A Romanesque abbey in a field of cypresses south of Montalcino — pale travertine walls, three apses, an interior of austere columns and capitals.
 The hours are limited; arrive late afternoon when the stone goes gold and the light cuts through the high windows.
 Free entry, and almost always empty in the late hour.

 FreeLate afternoonPair with Montalcino